-- No evidence of any needs; no need for action.Child/youth attends school regularly. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement. - Child/youth has a history of attendance problems, OR child/youth has some attendance problems but generally goes to school. - 2 Need is interfering with functioning.
-Action is required to ensure that the identified need is addressed. - Child/youth's problems with school attendance are interfering with academic progress. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
+- 0 No evidence of any needs; no need for action.
+Child/youth attends school regularly. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

+Child/youth has a history of attendance problems, OR child/youth has some attendance problems but generally goes to school.

+Need is interfering with functioning.
+Action is required to ensure that the identified need is addressed.
+Child (youth's problems with school attendance are interfering with academic progress)

+Child/youth's problems with school attendance are interfering with academic progress.

+3 Need is dangerous or disabling; requires immediate and/or intensive action.
 Child/youth is generally absent from school.